Museums and cultural heritage

 The Ministry's Department for Culture and Art Policy oversees museum and cultural heritage affairs.
 University museum operations fall within the university steering and funding system, which is overseen by the Department for Higher Education and Science Policy.

-Operating under the Ministry of Education and Culture, the National Board of Antiquities serves as a national expert, developer and authority on matters related to museums, cultural heritage and cultural environment.
+Operating under the Ministry of Education and Culture, the Finnish Heritage Agency serves as a national expert, developer and authority on matters related to museums, cultural heritage and cultural environment.

 Museum and cultural heritage actors

-The National Board of Antiquities is responsible for development of the museum sector and serves in an administrative capacity on matters related to cultural heritage and cultural environment.
-The National Museum of Finland operates as part of the National Board of Antiquities.
+The Finnish Heritage Agency is responsible for development of the museum sector and serves in an administrative capacity on matters related to cultural heritage and cultural environment.
+The National Museum of Finland operates as part of the Finnish Heritage Agency.

 The Finnish Museums Association trains and develops the Finnish museum sector.